Breast Cancer and the Environment

 Some factors in our environment help keep us healthy.
 Others are linked to an increased risk of breast cancer or other diseases.
 Still others have little, if any, effect on our health.

 Studies of environmental factors

 Researchers can use different types of studies to learn about the environment and breast cancer risk.

 Learn more about different types of research studies.

-To learn more about the role of the environment in breast cancer, Susan G. Komen® sponsored a study from the National Academies of Sciences, Engineering, and Medicine (formerly the Institute of Medicine), “Breast Cancer and the Environment, a Life Course Approach.”
+To learn more about the role of the environment in breast cancer, in 2012 Susan G. Komen® sponsored a study from the National Academies of Sciences, Engineering, and Medicine (formerly the Institute of Medicine), “Breast Cancer and the Environment, a Life Course Approach.”